164-orion-innovation-turkey-bootcamp/hafta4-odev-assignment-ycaktirma/README.md

 3. Run
 `npm install`
 4. Start the application using `npm run dev-start` (Shorthand for `json-server --watch database.json & ng serve`)

+## NOTES
+* When you install the project and run it manually, it uses local json-server but live version uses this [this](https://yarkinscoffeestore-server.herokuapp.com) one.
+* You can see purchase logs [here](https://yarkinscoffeestore-server.herokuapp.com/logs).